mainlp/mainlp.github.io/_pages/jobs.md

 Open until filled:

 - [**PhD/Postdoc positions**](/assets/pdf/PhD-postdoc-MaiNLP2024.pdf): We have again openings to join the lab in spring or summer 2024.
 Apply by December 14, 2024.
+(These topics are also open for current ELLIS applicants)

 <!-- Besides, we are always interested in hearing from interested candidates. -->